 Chad Gadyo is a traditional Passover song – you can click the link for the lyrics, a translation, midi and score.
 You can hear one version of it below…

 This article was posted on Wednesday, April 8th, 2009 at 12:46 pm and is filed under Countries & Cultures, Games Around the World, Hide the Matzoh, Holiday Songs, Holidays Around the World, Israel, Passover, Passover Songs, Seder, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply